 Address: 22 Phan Chu Trinh – Opening Hours: 11 a.m. to 9 p.m.
 Monday – Sunday – Cost: 35,000 VND ($1.50 USD)

-It’s one of the longest standing eateries in Hoi An, having been in operation since the 1950’s.
-Their com ga is the perfect example of doing one thing really well and not wavering from it.
-The inside of the restaurant is painted in bright teal and has fairly limited space, with one-third of the area dedicated to the kitchen, and the rest for patrons.
+One of the longest standing eateries in Hoi An, in operation since the 1950’s.
+Their com ga a perfect example of doing one thing really well and not wavering from it.
+The interior of the restaurant painted bright teal with fairly limited space.
+One-third of the area dedicated to the kitchen, and the rest for patrons.
 Forget personal space, as it’s not unusual to find yourself elbow to elbow, sharing a table with fellow com ga enthusiasts.
-During the busiest of times, temporary tables are set up in front of this popular place.
+During the busiest of times, they set up temporary tables in front of this popular place.

-The portion size here is small for the price point, which could be detrimental in the long run as other establishments build their reputation.
-Having said that, it is a great example of good com ga, and the small touch of the salt and pepper mix they provide on the table isn’t found at most other sellers.
+The portion size here is small for the price point.
+Potentially detrimental in the long run as other establishments build their reputation.
+Having said that, it is a great example of good com ga.
+For instance, the small touch of the salt and pepper mix provided on the table not found at most other sellers.

 Hidden Hint: Ba Buoi can be extremely busy—avoid peak times or be prepared to possibly wait for a spot to become available.